metaleap/vscode-appz/libs/cs/readme.md

 `value` ── A string, falsy values will not be printed.

-`return` ── A thenable that resolves when this call has completed at the counterparty and its `OutputChannelBag` result obtained.
+`return` ── A thenable that resolves when this call has completed at the counterparty.

 ##### Parameters